idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/step06_common_ops.md

 ### Notes

-- Peripheral trimming can be performed on six possible lines, each of which is parallel to a side of the hexagon and crosses the center of the pins laid out in that direction..
+- Peripheral trimming can be performed on six possible lines, each of which is parallel to a side of the hexagon and crosses the center of the pins laid out in that direction.
+Whether or not to trim a particular side of the hexagon is denoted by `1` (trim) or `0` (do not trim) in the 6-dimensional array `trim_peripheral_region`.
 - Peripheral trimming can only be used for assembly meshes
-- Through-the-center trimming can be used for both assembly and core meshes
+- Through-the-center trimming can be used for both assembly and core meshes.
+This mesh trimmer object RETAINS any sectors which are included between the trimming line defined by `center_trim_starting_index` to the trimming line defined by `center_trim_ending_index` swept out in a counterclockwise direction.
+Other sectors are discarded.
+- When trimming along a line that lies exactly on element boundaries and does not cross any element interiors, an alternative mesh generator called [PlaneDeletionGenerator.md] can perform equivalent functionality
+- When trimming along a line which crosses element interiors, [PlaneDeletionGenerator.md] leaves behind a zig-zag boundary, whereas these mesh generators smooth the trimmed boundary by moving nearby nodes to the trimmed line as needed.
+This may result in the creation of new triangular element blocks to avoid degenerate quadrilateral elements.

 ### Example